dannagle/PacketSender/README.md

 * Traffic is also saved in the main window traffic log.
 * A file may be uploaded to the persistent connection.
 You may wish to turn off logging if you use this.
 * The timer in the bottom lefts starts as soon as a valid data packet is sent/received.
 It stops when the connection is closed.
 * You may optionally append a carriage return when you quick-send by hitting the return key.
 This is useful for command-prompt menus over TCP  / SSL connections.
+Packet Sender remembers previous state of \r checkbox.
 * Incoming persistent connections to the server will launch the UI dialog.
 * During resend, the persistent connection packet is carried over to the new UI dialog.
 Clicking "Resending(1)" will cancel it.